WD-Leong/NLP-Transformer/NLP-BERT/readme.md

 ```

 ## Testing in the Wild
-The model's inference results are presented for some custom inputs:
+The emotion classifier model's inference results on some custom inputs is presented below:
 ```
 Enter input: the waiter was very rude and unprofessional Input Phrase: